History of christ church

 In 1941 the Sunday school restarted, and Church numbers grew, and a licence was granted for the erection of a prefabricated hut, on the site of the present Kingsbury Hall, and this was opened in 1943.
 In spite of continuing bombing the church was well established and continued to grow and in 1949 the original prefabricated hut was extended.

 The opening and dedication of the first phase of our present Church building took place in October 1954, with the completion of the second phase in 1957 with a membership of 270.The present Kingsbury hall and Marlborough hall were opened in 1962 followed by the Lounge and the Tudor Room in 1991.

 In 1972 Petts Wood Congregational Church joined the United Reformed Church and was renamed Christ Church United Reformed Church.
 (The United Reformed Church results from a union of the Presbyterian church and Congregational church with other Churches of Christian traditions).

 Petts Wood United Reformed Church has had seven ministers in its history including our latest minister Reverend Nadene Snyman who was inducted in February 2019.
-Nadene is also the interim Minister for Beckenham URC.
+Nadene is also the Minister for Beckenham URC.
 In our congregation we have folk from many different Church backgrounds, and all are very welcome.